inariksit/MonsterBurger/README.md

 * upon the customer having ordered the burger , the restaurant finishes
 * the restaurant finishes upon the customer having ordered the burger

-Maybe `EndOfChallenge` can also be an `Event`?
-(NB: this linearisation is just an ugly quick hack, "upon ing the end" is obviously wrong.
-Ultimately should change the lincat of `Event`.)
+`EndOfChallenge` can also be an `Event`.

 `Transition (Upon Sim EndOfChallenge) (Pred Customer (Order Burger))`
-* upon ~~ing~~ the end of challenge , the customer orders the burger
+* upon the end of challenge , the customer orders the burger